-'Will my petrol tank explode?'
-And nine other hot weather Google searches
+'Will my petrol tank explode?' - and nine other UK heatwave questions Brits are asking Google

 Petrol tanks manage just fine in the Middle East, Sub Saharan Africa and Australia where temperatures regularly soar over 40C, making 30C look quite temperate.

-According to Devon Live, the reason for this seemingly bizarre search are email chains and messages on Facebook and WhatsApp warning that this could happen, and saying that there have been five cases in the last week.
+The reason for this seemingly bizarre search are email chains and messages on Facebook and WhatsApp warning that this could happen, and saying that there have been five cases in the last week.

 Although at first thought it does seem plausible - things expand when they're hot and petrol is explosive, so it could expand and burst the fuel tank in your vehicle - such messages have been appearing for a number of years.